The Samstag Story

 The Anne and Gordon Samstag International Visual Arts Scholarship Program was formally established in 1992 through a remarkable bequest by American artist Gordon Samstag, who taught from 1961 to 1970 at the South Australian School of Art, now the School of Art, Architecture and Design, a part of the University of South Australia.

-Mr Samstag's will provided substantial funds for awarding, annually, a number of scholarships to enable Australian visual artists to "study and develop their artistic capacities, skills and talents outside of Australia".
+Gordon Samstag's will provided substantial funds for awarding, annually, a number of scholarships to enable Australian visual artists to 'study and develop their artistic capacities, skills and talents outside of Australia'.